 The exclusion of a parent from the college decision making process may be a basis to limit the excluded parent’s financial contribution.
 Our child support lawyers recommend that any application either seeking or objecting to college contribution should be filed well in advance of the college costs that are to be incurred, if possible.

 A parent is well-advised to seek the counsel of an experienced child support attorney to address these matters.
-At Riordan Family Law, we have handled many college contribution and child support cases in Denville and Morris County, and we are abundantly aware of the issues involved and discovery needed to bring the case to a conclusion.
+At Riordan Family Law, our family lawyers have handled many college contribution and child support cases in Denville and Morris County, and we are abundantly aware of the issues involved and discovery needed to bring the case to a conclusion.